lynix/aerotools/README.md

 ## DEVELOPMENT

-I only own one aquaero(R) 4.0 USB device, with four fans and two sensors attached, so I'm currently not able to implement querying  other stuff like LEDs or Aquastream(R), which can be connected to the device.

-If you own such equipment and would like to support the development, please feel free to submit pull requests or fork the project.
-Hardware donations are also welcome, of course ;)

-My aquaero(R) is installed in an x86_64 box, so I'm reliant to your bug reports for i686, etc.
+This project started early 2010.
+Since then I first switched over to an aquaero(R) 5.0 (which marked the birth of [aerotools-ng](https://github.com/lynix/aerotools-ng)) and then back to air cooling with my latest rig.

+Development of _aerotools_ is therefore considered discontinued, as I can no longer test anything on real hardware.
+However, pull requests are still welcome in case you wish to continue work on the project.

 ## BUGS / CONTACT

-Feel free to report any bugs you find using the 'issues' function on GitHub.
+Feel free to report any bugs you find using the _Issues_ function on GitHub.
 If you wish to contact the author, you can drop him an email to lynix47@gmail.com.
-You might wish to use his GPG key, #4804CCA9 on keys.gnupg.net
+You might wish to use his GPG key, #4804CCA9 on keys.gnupg.net.

 ## LICENSE